 Perfluorooctanoic acid (PFOA), which is released when Teflon is heated to a high heat, is carcinogenic and has been linked to kidney cancer, testicular cancer, ulcerative colitis, high cholesterol, thyroid disease, and pre-eclampsia.

 EWG also recommends that you “Skip the self-cleaning function on your oven”, which may release toxic chemicals from non-stick parts of the oven’s interior.

 Also known as “C8”, PFOA is the subject of the 2018 film, The Devil We Know.
 It is one of the most persistent chemicals in use, completely biodegradable and it accumulates in the blood.
 Every baby born today, is born with PFOA already inside her.
 And incidentally, it’s not only in non-stick cookware.
 It’s also in non-stick baking paper, stain resistant carpet and furniture, water resistant fabrics, dental floss, food wrappers… the list goes on.

 Aluminium cookware these days is generally anodised to prevent the aluminium leaching, but frequent exposure to acid foods can cause deanodisation.

 Aluminium has been linked to brain and bone damage, can interfere with the central nervous system, and has even been linked by some studies to breast cancer. (source)

 HealthyChild.org also cautions against using coated copper, as the coating can break down over time.
 Older copperware is likely coated with tin or nickel and should definitely be avoided.

-Stainless steel pots and pans are generally a good option, if you are not allergic to nickel, however some people prefer to avoid true stainless steel altogether, to avoid the nickel.
+Stainless steel pots and pans are generally a good option, if you are not allergic to nickel, however some people prefer to avoid true stainless steel altogether, to avoid the nickel, which is a heavy metal.
 HealthyChild.org notes that frequent cleaning with abrasive cleaners can damage the surface and release small amount of nickel and chromium.